gallandarakhneorg/labmanager/CONTRIBUTING.md

 ```
 $> git clone https://github.com/myself/labmanager.git
 ```
-The folder in which the source code is copied is assumed to be named `/path/to/src/labmanager` (using Unix standard).
+The folder in which the source code is copied is assumed to be named `/path/to/src/labmanager` (using Unix standard), where `/path/to/src` in the path in which Git has cloned the repository.
 This folder contains the root file `pom.xml`.

 #### 1.2.3.
 First compilation on CLI: